daddel80/notepadpp-multireplace/README.md

 - **CSV Sort: Header lines to exclude** — Specifies the number of lines at the top of the file to protect from sorting operations (e.g., set to `1` to keep the header row fixed at the top).

 ### 4. Export
-Configure how list data is exported to the clipboard via **Copy List Data** from the context menu.
+Configure how list data is exported to the clipboard via **Export Data** from the context menu.

 - **Template** — Defines the output format using placeholders.
 Available placeholders:
   - `%FIND%` — Find pattern